Weber Carburetors and the 911

 The last production year for Porsche cars using the Weber 40IDA3C type carburetor was 1972.
 The ongoing requirement to improve fuel efficiency and decrease air emissions (which was better achieved by use of EFI systems) heralded the end of carburetors on Porsche engines.
 This shift resulted in the decline of demand for triple throat Weber carburetors with a customer base consisting primarily of the limited production Lamborghini Miura, Ferrari 365BB & 512BB and Porsche 911 owners.
 Weber (Bologna, Italy) then focused their interests toward manufacturing fuel injection components and after acquiring the Carter Carburetor Company in Sanford, North Carolina the production of triple throat Webers was transferred there in 1979.
 This continuation of production continued through the early 1990s.

-The first application for triple throat Webers as used by Porsche was in support of the 6-cylinder Porsche 901/20 racing engine and as such were designed by Weber specifically for this application.
+According to Karl Ludvigsen, Ferdinand Piech requested Weber create a triple throat carburetor design to replace the Solex 40PI carburetors developed for the early production 911 and to use that design as a basis for a racing version capable of receiving larger venturis.
+The first application for this triple throat Weber design was in support of the 6-cylinder Porsche 901/20 racing engine.
 Six 904 GTS race prototypes (906; not 904/6) were outfitted with this engine in 1963.
 Carburetor testing using two of these 906s was conducted at Monza in December 1964; one used Weber 46IDA3C carburetors with 46mm throttle bores and the other used Solex 40PI carburetors with their throttle bores increased to 44mm.
 For the production version of the 901, Porsche developed the type 821, six-cylinder engine (predecessor to the 901 design) which incorporated Solex carburetors as was the typical selection for their production engines.
 These Solexes were specifically redesigned for the type 901/01 engine (becoming the Solex type 40PI); three being mounted on a common intake manifold with a single, integral fuel float bowl; two sets per engine.
 The first production 901 cars (later renamed 911) introduced in 1964 used the 40PI carburetors but Porsche later abandoned the 40PI due to their short service-life and associated tuning issues; their replacement with Webers started in Feb 1966 and continued until replacement with MFI fuel delivery systems.

 Prior to Porsche adopting them for use on the 911 in 1966, Webers were only used on their dedicated racers beginning with the 550 Spyder and continuing with use on prototype and GT racers through the early 1970s.
 Their development for the 906 engines in 1964 explains how Webers were readily available for the production 911 in February 1966 after the Solexes proved troublesome in service.